 BenQ BL2711U 27″ 3840×2160 IPS Monitor

 BL2711U is a 27″ IPS monitor with 4K2K HD resolution with 20,000,000:1 Dynamic Contrast Ratio for exceptional color accuracy.
 To prevent eye strain and eye fatigue, it comes with Zero Flicker and Low Blue Light technology.
 It renders colors professionally with 100% sRGB and Rec.
 709 color space.
 For ergonomics, you can easily adjust its height and rotation for the best viewing experience.

 If you are a designer, this could be the best monitor choice for you because it has CAD/CAM mode that offers superior contrast on 3D color lines.
 It also has the Animation Mode that enhances the creative process and provides a great experience for designers.
 PIP and PBP are also available on BL2711U.
 There are Display Port, DVI-D, and HDMI ports on this monitor and you should definitely read user reviews for it.

 ASUS VX24AH 23.8″ WQHD IPS Eye Care Monitor

 ASUS VX24AH is a 23.8″ monitor with 2560 x 1440 resolution and IPS display technology.
 This one also comes with ASUS Eye Care Technology; Flicker-Free and Blue Light Filter to eliminate eye strain and eye fatigue.
-Colors look great on it and it has a anti-glare panel which is great for choosing the best monitor for eyes.
-It provides really nice viewing angles up to 178° and comes with frameless bezel for multi-monitor configurations.
+Colors look great on it and it has an anti-glare panel which is great for choosing the best monitor for eyes.
+It provides really nice viewing angles up to 178° and comes with a frameless bezel for multi-monitor configurations.